-The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
+FERPA affords eligible students certain rights with respect to their education records.
 (An "eligible student" under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution at any age.)
 These rights include:

-- 1. The right to inspect and review the student's education records within 45 days after the day the Florida School of Traditional Midwifery (FSTM) receives a request for access.
-A student should submit the student request to review records to the Financial Aid department The school official will make arrangements for access and notify the student of the time and place where the records may be inspected. - 2.
-The right to request the amendment of the student's education records that the student believes is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
+1. The right to inspect and review the student's education records within 45 days after the day the Florida School of Traditional Midwifery (FSTM) receives a request for access.
+A student should submit the student request to review

+- 2. The right to request the amendment of the student's education records that the student believes is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
 A student who wishes to ask FSTM to amend a record should send a request to amend the student record which clearly identifies the part of the record the student wants changed, and specify why it should be changed.
 If FSTM decides not to amend the record as requested, FSTM will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing. - 3.
 The right to provide written consent before FSTM discloses personally identifiable information (PII) from the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 FSTM discloses education records without a student's prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
 A school official typically includes a person employed by the FSTM in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person serving on the board of trustees; or a student serving on an official committee, such as a disciplinary or grievance committee.
 A school official also may include a volunteer or contractor outside of the FSTM who performs an institutional service of function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records, such as an attorney, auditor, or collection agent or a student volunteering to assist another school official in performing his or her tasks.
-A school official typically has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for FSTM.

-4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by FSTM to comply with the requirements of FERPA.
+A school official typically has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for FSTM. - 4.
+The right to file a complaint with the U.S. Department of Education concerning alleged failures by FSTM to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is: